Uitware/locreg/docs/index.md

 `locreg` is a simple way to create local repo and cloud resources to host your app in any cloud you want.
 It also provides support for azure container hosting solutions like: Azure Container Instances and Azure App services.
-It's core focus is to provide you with secure local storage for your images that can be easily deployed or transferred anywhere you need.
+Its core focus is to provide you with secure local storage for your images that can be easily deployed or transferred anywhere you need.

-As `locreg` is a cloud-agnostic solution, you can use it with any cloud provider you want. or even in your on-premises environment which have access to internet.
+As `locreg` is a cloud-agnostic solution, you can use it with any cloud provider you want. or even in your on-premises environment that has access to the internet.

 ---